fwojcik/smhasher3/CONTRIBUTING.md

   followed by small features, and then by larger features)
 - ensure that each commit clearly describes what it does
-- ensure that each commit will still compile correctly This will also make rebasing onto a later `dev` branch head easier for everyone.
+- ensure that each commit will still compile correctly This will also make rebasing onto a later branch head easier for everyone.

 The Most Important Rule must still be followed, though.
-If your feature submission adds something to Hashlib which is then acted upon in Testlib, then you must submit two different requests with each as a separate branch.
+If your feature submission adds something to Hashlib which is then acted upon in Testlib, then you must submit two different requests.

 All built source code must be available in the SMHasher3 source tree.
 Git submodules are not allowed.
 Hash implementations that live in external libraries are not allowed.